digitalaidseattle/seattle-humane-app/README.md

     ```

 ### Configure Environmental Variables
 Local setup requires a few one-time steps.
-In the following steps, you will start Supabase locally, put values from Supabase into your .env.local file.
+In the following steps, you will start Supabase locally and put values from Supabase into your .env.local file.

-1. Create a copy of .env.local.example
+1. Create a copy of .env.local.example:

    ```bash
    cp .env.local.example .env.local